nwg-piotr/nwg-launchers/README.md

 By the way I'm trying to simplify their usage, by reducing the number of arguments.
 Whatever possible, is being moved to css style sheets.

-For now first 3 launchers seem to work pretty well:
+For now first 3 launchers seem to work pretty well, at least on Arch Linux:

 # nwggrid